typedduck/webserver/README.md

 - `METRICS_ADDR`: The address to listen on for metrics, defaulting to "0.0.0.0"
 - `METRICS_PORT`: The port to listen on for metrics, defaulting to "8081"

 The path the metrics are served at is "/metrics".
-These should not be accessable from the public internet.
+This should not be accessable from the public internet.
 The metrics are compatible with Prometheus.

 The provided Dockerfile can be used to build the image.
 It defines a base image